Questions? Ask a Librarian

 Judicial Council Collection

-If you're researching the history of a Wisconsin Supreme Court Rule or a Wisconsin statute relating to civil or criminal procedure, WSLL's Judicial Council Collection (JCC) will be of interest.
-The JCC contains Council minutes and Council committee documents dating back to the 1950's.
-Detailed information, including a finding aid that lists every committee document we have, is available on our Judicial Council Collection webpage.
+If you're researching the history of a Wisconsin Supreme Court Rule or a Wisconsin statute relating to civil or criminal procedure, WSLL's Judicial Council Collection may be of interest.
+This collection contains Council meeting minutes and committee documents dating back to the 1950s.
+Detailed information, including an index that lists every committee document we have, is available on our Judicial Council Collection page.
 Full text documents are not available online.
-For assistance in doing on-site research or obtaining copies of JCC documents, please contact the WSLL Reference Desk.
+For assistance in doing onsite research or obtaining copies of JCC documents, please contact the Reference Desk.